chiefbiiko/bwt/README.md

 Creates a parse function.

 `ownSecretKey` is the secret key of the keypair of the party that is going to parse and verify tokens.
-Can be passed as a base64 string. `defaultPeerPublicKeys` can be a series of peer public key objects that shall be used for verification of incoming tokens.
+Can be passed as a base64 string. `defaultPeerPublicKeys` can be an array of peer public key objects to be used for verification of incoming tokens.
 If any are specified these will be used as a default, i.e. when `Parse` invocations do not receive any peer public keys to verify against.

 #### `stringify(header: Header, body: Body, peerPublicKey?: PeerPublicKey): string`